zjy365/sailos-website/content/blog/(what-is)/what-is-mysql/index.en.md

 - Maintain high availability and disaster recovery capabilities

 MySQL addresses these needs by providing a mature, feature-rich database platform that works seamlessly across different operating systems, programming languages, and deployment environments.
 Its combination of performance, reliability, and ease of use has made it the database of choice for developers and organizations worldwide.

+For teams looking to focus on application development rather than database administration, [managed database solutions](/products/databases) offer MySQL hosting with automated maintenance, scaling, and monitoring capabilities.

 ## The Evolution of Database Management